 Bachelor of Science

-Coursework for the Bachelor of Science in Computer Engineering, which is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org, immerses you in applied electronics, digital devices and systems, electromagnetic fields and waves, and computer architectures, systems, and networks.
+Coursework for the Bachelor of Science in Computer Engineering, which is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Electrical, Computer, Communications, Telecommunication(s) and Similarly Named Engineering Programs Program Criteria, include: digital devices and systems, electromagnetic fields and waves, and computer architectures, systems, and networks.
 Through this combination of theoretical tools, laboratory experimentation, and real-world problem solving, our graduates gain the skill and flexibility to thrive in a rapidly evolving industry.

 In the Classroom